nipreps/acres/README.md

 The `files()` and `as_file()` functions do not make the meanings obvious, and the different use cases do not obviously map on to these names.

-The solution: `data_loader.Loader` is a class that provides read, filesystem and cached filesystem access to package resources.
+The solution: `acres.Loader` is a class that provides read, filesystem and cached filesystem access to package resources.

 ## Module data loader